russellgordon/ics3u-s1-2024-25/content/source-ics3u/shared/Concepts/Publisher-Subscriber Messaging Pattern.md

     RTC --> Notifier["EnrollmentChangeNotifier<br>(Subscriber to channel + Publisher within app)"]
     Notifier -->|changeCount incremented| EnrolmentsView
-    Notifier -->|changeCount incremented| CoursesListView
-    Notifier -->|changeCount incremented| StudentsListView

     EnrolmentsView -->|onChange of changeCount| EnrolmentsVM["EnrolmentsByCourseViewModel<br>EnrolmentsByStudentViewModel<br><b>(both view models refresh)</b>"]
-    CoursesListView -->|onChange of changeCount| CoursesVM["CoursesListViewModel"]
+    CoursesListView -->|course is added| CoursesVM["CoursesListViewModel"]
-    StudentsListView -->|onChange of changeCount| StudentsVM["StudentsListViewModel"]
+    StudentsListView -->|student is added| StudentsVM["StudentsListViewModel"]

     EnrolmentsVM -->|refreshes| Supabase
-    CoursesVM -->|refreshes| Supabase
+    CoursesVM -->|updates| Supabase
-    StudentsVM -->|refreshes| Supabase
+    StudentsVM -->|updates| Supabase
 ```

 Summarized:

 - The **Supabase database** sends a change notification via a **Realtime Channel**.
 - This message is received by our app’s **EnrollmentChangeNotifier**, which then acts as a **publisher** inside the app.
-- All views (`EnrolmentsView`, `CoursesListView`, `StudentsListView`) listen for updates to `changeCount`.
+- Subscribing views listen for updates to `changeCount`.
-- When notified, each view tells its **view model** to fetch fresh data from Supabase.
+- Each subscribed view tells its **view model** to fetch fresh data from Supabase.

 The advantage of this approach is that we have just **one** subscription to the realtime channel in our database.
 This conserves database server resources.
-As well, the code required to subscribe to a realtime channel is somewhat lengthy.
-By contrast, having a view watch the `changeCount` property of `EnrollmentChangeNotifier` through the environment is only a few lines of code.

 ## Applying the pattern